Glossary of Terms (English only)

 Bulletin: A publication created each year by a university or college that contains the details of academic majors offered and the requirements for completing them.
 Usually includes a listing and description of every class the institution offers.

+Campus: The land on which the buildings of a college or university are located , or the locations of a university system.
 For example, the locations of the specific nine University of California are San Diego , Irvine , Los Angeles , Santa Barbara , Santa Cruz , Riverside, San Francisco , Davis , and Berkeley .

 CAP (Cooperative Admissions Program): A program for students which are eligible for a specific university freshman status but not admitted as freshmen.
 This type of program allows the opportunity for lower division study at a community college with a guarantee of admission to certain universities in the case of transfer.